Lystrosaurus: Species found in Africa

 Most Lystrosaurus fossils have been found in the Balfour and Katberg Formations of the Karoo basin in South Africa; these specimens offer the best prospects of identifying species because they are the most numerous and have been studied for the longest time.
-As so often with fossils, there is debate in the paleontological community as to exactly how many species have been found in the Karoo basin.
+As so often with fossils, paleontologists debate how many species have been found in the Karoo basin.
 Studies from the 1930s to 1970s suggested a large number (23 in one case).
 However, by the 1980s and 1990s, only 6 species were recognized in the Karoo: L. curvatus, L. platyceps, L. oviceps, L. maccaigi, L. murrayi, and L. declivis.
 A study in 2011 reduced that number to four, treating the fossils previously labeled as L. platyceps and L. oviceps as members of L. curvatus.

 L. maccaigi is the largest and apparently most specialized species, while L. curvatus was the least specialized.
 A Lystrosaurus-like fossil, Kwazulusaurus shakai, has also been found in South Africa.
-Although not assigned to the same genus, K. shakai is very similar to L. curvatus.
-Some paleontologists have therefore proposed that K. shakai was possibly an ancestor of or closely related to the ancestors of L. curvatus, while L. maccaigi arose from a different lineage.
+Although not assigned to the same genus, it is very similar to L. curvatus.
+Some paleontologists have therefore proposed that it was possibly an ancestor of, or closely related to, the ancestors of L. curvatus, while L. maccaigi arose from a different lineage.

-L. maccaigi is found only in sediments from the Permian period, and apparently did not survive the Permian–Triassic extinction event.
+L. maccaigi, found only in sediments from the Permian period, apparently did not survive the Permian–Triassic extinction event.
 Its specialized features and sudden appearance in the fossil record without an obvious ancestor may indicate that it immigrated into the Karoo from an area in which Late Permian sediments have not been found.

-L. curvatus is found in a relatively narrow band of sediments from shortly before and after the extinction, and can be used as an approximate marker for the boundary between the Permian and Triassic periods.
+L. curvatus, found in a narrow band of sediments from shortly before and after the extinction, can be used as an approximate marker for the boundary between the Permian and Triassic periods.
 A skull identified as L. curvatus has been found in late Permian sediments from Zambia.
-For many years it had been thought that there were no Permian specimens of L. curvatus in the Karoo, which led to suggestions that L. curvatus immigrated from Zambia into the Karoo.
-However, a re-examination of Permian specimens in the Karoo has identified some as L. curvatus, and there is no need to assume immigration.
+For many years, paleontologists thought no Permian specimens of L. curvatus existed in the Karoo—which led to suggestions that L. curvatus immigrated from Zambia into the Karoo.
+However, a reexamination of Permian specimens in the Karoo has identified some as L. curvatus, and there is no need to assume immigration.

 L. murrayi and L. declivis are found only in Triassic sediments.